top of page

 Some areas deserve extra attention during everyday cooking:

-🔪 Chopping boards and utensils
+🔪 Chopping Boards and Utensils

 Using the same board or knife for raw meat and then for vegetables or cooked food can transfer bacteria instantly.